stanfordfuturebay/osrm-local/README.md

 ### Install Ubuntu

 We've prepared some scripts that need to be run in Linux on the Ubuntu Operating System, so you'll need to install Ubuntu on Windows to execute them.
-The following steps are only tested to work for version 18.04, so you should download that [here](https://releases.ubuntu.com/18.04/).
+The following steps are only tested to work for version 18.04, so you should download that version.
+The easiest method is using the Microsoft Store, [here](https://www.microsoft.com/en-us/p/ubuntu-1804-lts/9n9tngvndl3q?activetab=pivot:overviewtab).
 You'll need to create an admin password for Ubuntu during the install process.
 This password is separate from your Windows password.

 ### Installing